-In June 2016, voters in the United Kingdom (U.K.) approved an advisory referendum to withdraw from the European Union, commonly referred to as "Brexit."
-This referendum has created political and economic uncertainty, over the past few years, particularly in the U.K. and the European Union, and this uncertainty may persist for several years.
-On March 29, 2017, the U.K. formally notified the European Council of the U.K.'s intention to withdraw from the European Union under Article 50 of the Treaty of Lisbon.
-On January 23, 2020, the U.K. government approved the Withdrawal Agreement Bill pursuant to which the U.K. exited the EU on January 31, 2020, subject to a transition period of 11 months that commenced on January 31, 2020 for trade and relationship negotiations between the U.K. and the EU.
-During this transition period, the U.K. is to remain part of the single EU market and its customs union, and the free movement of people between the U.K. and the EU will continue.
-A withdrawal of the U.K. without a trade agreement in place at the end of such transition period could significantly disrupt the free movement of goods, services, and people between the U.K. and the EU, and result in increased legal and regulatory complexities, as well as potential higher costs of conducting business in Europe.
-Additional Brexit-related impacts on our business could include potential inventory shortages in the U.K., increased regulatory burdens and costs to comply with U.K.-specific regulations and higher transportation costs for our products coming into and out of the U.K. The U.K.'s vote to exit the EU could also result in similar referendums or votes in other EU member countries in which we do business.
-The uncertainty surrounding the terms of the U.K.'s withdrawal and its consequences could adversely impact consumer and investor confidence, and could affect sales or regulation of our products.
+In June 2016, voters in the United Kingdom approved an advisory referendum to withdraw from the European Union, commonly referred to as "Brexit."
+This referendum has created political and economic uncertainty, particularly in the United Kingdom and the European Union, and this uncertainty may persist for years.
+A withdrawal could significantly disrupt the free movement of goods, services, and people between the United Kingdom and the European Union, and result in increased legal and regulatory complexities, as well as potential higher costs of conducting business in Europe.
+The United Kingdom's vote to exit the European Union could also result in similar referendums or votes in other European countries in which we do business.
+On March 29, 2017, the United Kingdom Prime Minister formally notified the European Council of the United Kingdom's intention to withdraw from the European Union under Article 50 of the Treaty of Lisbon.
+The notice begins the two-year negotiation period to establish the withdrawal terms.
+If no agreement is reached after two years, the United Kingdom's separation still becomes effective, unless the remaining European Union members unanimously agree on extension.
+The uncertainty surrounding the terms of the United Kingdom's withdrawal and its consequences could adversely impact consumer and investor confidence, and could affect sales or regulation of our products.
 Any of these effects, among others, could materially and adversely affect our business, results of operations, and financial condition.